Earn a Doctor of Physical Therapy in Only Six Years

 • Achieve a C or higher AND maintain a 3.0 average GPA on all prerequisite courses.

-• Maintain a 3.50 GPA and complete 60 convocation hours by the start of Summer III.
+• Achieve a cumulative 3.50 GPA, or higher, and complete all required convocation hours by the end of spring semester of third year

-• Participate in Samford-approved service or mission work by spring semester of the third year.
+• Participate in Samford-approved service or mission work by spring semester of third year.

 • Meet with an academic advisor once a semester.

-Once you have begun the doctoral program, Doctor of Physical Therapy progression standards apply.
+Once students have begun the doctoral program, DPT progressions standards apply.

 Accreditation

-The Doctor of Physical Therapy program at Samford University is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; email: accreditation@apta.org; website: http://www.capteonline.org.
-If needing to contact the program/institution directly, please call 205-726-4435 or email pcollin3@samford.edu.
+The Doctor of Physical Therapy program at Samford University is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 3030 Potomac Ave., Suite 100, Alexandria, Virginia 22305-3085; telephone: 703-706-3245; email: accreditation@apta.org; website: capteonline.org.
+If needing to contact the program/institution directly, please call Prisca Collins at 205-726-4435 or email pcollin3@samford.edu.

 Plan of Study